avborup/SpyBot/README.md

   ]
 }
 ```
+Note that the filename for `config.example.json` needs to to be changed

+to `config.json` for the bot to work.

 To start the bot, go to the SpyBot root directory and install the
 dependencies with `npm i`.
 Then run the bot script with `node src/index.js`.